HOW TO CALM THE HUNGRY CONTENT MACHINE

 As David Droga, CEO Accenture Song, said at the Bloomberg Media Villa in Cannes, “Be a culture that solves don’t be a culture that sells.”
 Kind of wish I saw more of that sentiment in the Coinbase Superbowl vaporwave ad that Accenture Song created, but hey, we can't be a slave to our dreams, I suppose.

-Far From Timid has helped clients like IBM, Marriott, and Doctors Without Borders develop award-winning brand platforms and the multi-format content and creative to support it.
-Book a 30-minute brand therapy session to learn more.
+Far From Timid helps clients like IBM, Marriott, and Doctors Without Borders develop web 2/3/IRL award-winning brand platforms and the multi-format content and creative to support it.

 About the series: Far From Timid covered Cannes Lions 2022 for our magazine and pulled together the top themes we think brands need to prioritize, supported by quotes we heard (and read) at selected sessions from the brands and agencies that inspired us.
 Then we mashed them up to create cross conversations because ideas cannot happen in a vacuum.
 For example, we can’t just talk about diversity on its own.
 We need to talk about diversity as it relates to media buying.
 Finally, we feature the “truth-bomb” takeaway insights and the award-winning work connected to each part of the series because we can’t make progress if ideology isn’t practiced.